G-Rath/babel-plugin-replace-ts-export-assignment/README.md

 Both publishing & versioning should be done using `npm`, which'll also handle tags.

 To publish a new version of this package, use `npm publish`.

+There is an `npm-version` script located in the `scripts` folder of the repo, that handles keeping the `CHANGELOG` headers in sync with new package versions.